 - Add your quartered strawberries to your bowl

-- Gently mix your strawberries, balsamic and sugar together
+- Gently mix together

 - Let the mixture sit for 15 minutes on the counter or up to 4 hours in the refrigerator.